Candlelight vigil to recall Pierce City lynching, race riot in 1901

 The Monett lynching happened after white railroad men had a dispute outside a Monett bar with Black laborers on their crew.
 A gun being held by one of the laborers went off, and one of the white workers, Robert Greenwood, was shot and killed.
 Eight days later, law enforcement officers arrested one of the Black men in Neosho, Hulett Ulysses Hayden.
 They took him by train to Cassville to the Barry County Jail.
 When the train stopped at Monett, a vigilante mob boarded the train, carried Hayden off and hanged him from a telegraph pole along the rail line.

-National newspaper accounts of the violence caught the attention of Missouri author Mark Twain, who wrote an essay, "The United States of Lyncherdom," in response.
+National newspaper accounts of the violence caught the attention of Missouri author Mark Twain, who wrote an essay called "The United States of Lyncherdom" in response.

 On April 13, 1906, a white woman in Springfield reported that she had been assaulted by two Black men.
 Two Black men, Horace Duncan and Fred Coker, were arrested and then released after their employer vouched for them and provided an alibi.
 Later, though, they were arrested again, and a white mob stormed the jail and hanged them on the city square while thousands of Springfield residents rioted.
 The bloodthirsty mob then returned to the jail and abducted another man, William Allen, who had no connection to the case or Duncan and Coker.
 He also was taken out to the square and hanged.